 estimateAbundanceLSfunction to estimate the abundance maps for each endmember spectra.

 Interpret the pixel spectra by performing spectral matching.Spectral matching identifies the class of an endmember material by comparing its spectra with one or more reference spectra.
 The reference data consists of pure spectral signatures of materials, which are available as spectral libraries.

 readEcostressSig function to read the reference spectra files from

-In addition, hyperspectral image processing is widely used for anomaly detection and material analysis such as vegetation analysis.
+You can also use hyperspectral image processing for anomaly detection and material analysis, such as vegetation analysis.